PankajRawat333/MyWebSite.dev/input/posts/optimize-the-cost-of-azure-cosmosdb.md

 Title: Optimize the cost of Azure Cosmos DB
 Lead: How to reduce Azure CosmosDB cost
+Description: In this post, I'll share some of the best practices to reduce Azure CosmosDB cost.
 Published: 26/01/2019
 Image: /posts/images/optimize-cosmosdb-cost.jpg
 Tags: